podops/podops.legacy/README.md

 If you find this project interesting, please consider starring it here on GitHub!

 ## Getting started
 To use Podops, you need an API access key for `https://api.podops.dev`.
 To get your key, you have to install `po`, the command line tool first.
-After installing it, you can register your account and request a API key.
+After installing it, you can register your account and request your API key.

-**Note:** While all the Podops code is [here on GitHub](https://github.com/podops), there is no step-by-step guide how install it on your own infrastructure at the moment.
-This will come later.
-If you want to deploy Podops on your own infrastructure *TODAY*, join the [community on Gitter](https://gitter.im/podops/) and send me a DM at `@mickuehl` and we will sort it out.

 ### Download the binary
 Download the latest binary for your system:

 * [Linux/amd64](https://storage.googleapis.com/cdn.podops.dev/downloads/cli-0.9.7/po-linux-0.9.7.gz)